Functions Development Guidelines

 You can use an On Request event type to create webhooks.

-is passed as a query parameter to the webhook.
+is passed as a query parameter.

 -